brikcss/dsui-library-site/src/pages/learn/from-monolith-to-micro.page.md

 	- Each piece deploys independently.
 	- If a library becomes obsolete, we only need to rewrite/replace the library, not the entire app or framework.
 - _Interoperable_.
 Parts that might be reusable by other teams should be built in a way that allows other teams to use it and fit it into their technology/environment.
-	- Works with any popular framework.
+	- Works with any popular framework or environment.
 	- Perhaps even works with multiple frameworks on the same page with no reload.
 - Embraces _ES6/ES2015_.
 Take advantage of cool new features such as modules, promises, template literals, etc. Most ES6 features meet our browser support policy, and others can be polyfilled as needed.
 - Favors _native_ JS/DOM APIs over custom APIs.